IntentArchitect/Intent.Modules/Modules/Intent.Modules.Common.CSharp/README.md

 - **Default** :

     This will revert the styling back to the default template behavior.
-    For constructors this means if there are multiple parameters, if the line length exceeds a certain value, will each parameter be output on a new line, except for the first parameter:
+    **For constructors**: this means if there are multiple parameters and if the line length exceeds a certain value, each parameter will be output on a new line, except for the first parameter:

     ``` csharp